 Hong Kong’s modern metro system, which allows riders to use 3G internet in all tunnels and stations, also helped the city secure top place in the index.

 Hong Kong was joined in the top ten by other Asian cities, including Seoul (4th place) and Singapore (8th place).
 However, the remainder of the top ten were all European cities.

 The index pointed out that Asian cities would feature more prominently on the list were it not for damaging levels of urban pollution and emissions.
-Indeed, Hong Kong fared less well in the Planet sub-index, coming in at 53rd out of 100 cities.
+Indeed, Hong Kong fared less well in the planet sub-index, coming in at 53rd out of 100 cities.
 This is due mainly to the high levels of pollution caused by its busy port, which has a great deal of container traffic every day.

 The study also recognised Hong Kong International Airport (HKIA) as one of the world’s best and busiest, with 70.5 million passengers in 2016.
 It noted that Hong Kong’s airport is operating at 99% capacity, with a third runway currently undergoing construction and due to open in 2024.

 Despite leading the world when it comes to sustainable transport, the report concluded that Hong Kong, as one of the planet’s most densely populated cities, faces unique challenges in providing an efficient transportation system to meet the needs of its 7.3 million people.
-Challenges include limited space, a growing and aging population, rapidly increasing cross-boundary traffic with China, and environmental concerns.
+Challenges include limited space, a growing and ageing population, rapidly increasing cross-boundary traffic with mainland China, and environmental concerns.